 New Orleans is one of the liveliest, most vibrant and colourful cities in the United States.
 Home to Mardi Gras, Bourbon Street and jazz, it’s no wonder millions flock to this southern city every year.

 But New Orleans is a massive city, and figuring out where to stay can be overwhelming.
-It’s made up of various neighborhoods, each offering something unique to travelers.
+It’s made up of various neighbourhoods, each offering something unique to travellers.

-To help you out, we’ve created this guide on the best places to stay in New Orleans.
-We’ve included something for every traveler, so whether you want to party all night long, explore the history of jazz, or indulge in Cajun food – we’ve got you covered!
+To help you out, I’ve created this guide on the best places to stay in New Orleans.
+I’ve included something for every traveller, so whether you want to party all night long, explore the history of jazz, or indulge in Cajun food – I’ve got you covered!

-Here are our recommendations for best places to stay in New Orleans.
+Here are my top recommendations for best places to stay in New Orleans.

 - Where to Stay in New Orleans